Hello, how can we help you?

 Introduction

-To analyze the causes that have led to the generation of an event log, the system makes a series of tools available.
-See each option below, along with their usage:
+To analyze the causes that have led to the generation of an event log, the system makes a series of tools available, Below, see each one of these options and what they are used for:

-FTA: The Fault Tree Analysis is a logical deductive process that starts from an undesired event, trying all combinations of "root causes" that can lead to the occurrence of this event.
+This tool involves a deductive logical process in search of all combinations of root causes that can lead to the occurrence of the unwanted event.

-Fishbone or Ishikawa diagram: This tool, also known as Cause and effect diagram, starts from a “problem” (considered as the effect of the diagram) and from all its influence (considered as the causes of the diagram).
-This effect and the causes identified are placed in the shape of a fish bone, making it much easier to visualize the relationship between all causes and how the effect (problem) can be solved.
+This tool, also known as Cause and effect diagram, starts from a "problem" (considered as the diagram effect) and from all of its influences (considered as the diagram causes).
+The identified effect and causes are arranged in the shape of a fishbone, which makes for easier visualization, in order to analyze the relationship involving all causes and how the effect (problem) can be solved.

 Analyzing an event log